What happens next?

-- The International Student Office of the University has a prepared useful Pre Arrival information, including an International Students Guide, current requirements for travelling to the UK, and finding your way to Cambridge from the UK's major airports.
+- The International Student Office of the University has prepared useful Pre-arrival information, including an International Students' Guide, current requirements for travelling to the UK, and finding your way to Cambridge from the UK's major airports.

 - Students should read the Immigration and Healthcare information from the International Student Office.